ShaiRT/brainstorm/README.md

 #### CLI

-The cli is available via `brainstorm.cli` and supports the following commands:
+The CLI is available via `brainstorm.cli` and supports the following commands:

 ```
 $ python -m brainstorm.cli get-users --help